mozilla/addons-server/docs/api/topics/comm.rst

     **Response**

-    A thread object, see below for example.
+    A note object, see below for example.

     :status 200: successfully completed.
     :status 403: not allowed to access this object.
     :status 404: not found.

-    Example:

     .. code-block:: json